ilariagallo/fin-qa/README.md

 | what was the percent of the growth in the revenues from 2005 to 2006 | "The revenue in 2005 was $50,583 and in 2006 it was $73,501.
 To calculate the growth percentage: \[(73,501 - 50,583) / 50,583 \times 100\] which equals approximately 45.2%.
 Therefore, the percent of the growth in revenues from 2005 to 2006 was about 45.2%." | 45.3% | 0.5 | "The student provided a calculation for the growth percentage that is close to the ground truth answer of 45.3%, with their result being approximately 45.2%.
 Although this is accurate within a margin of ±0.5%, the answer does not match the ground truth exactly, which affects the score.
 However, the student did not present conflicting statements and their calculations were clear and accurate." |
 | what is the growth rate in operating profit for aeronautics in 2012? | "The growth rate in operating profit for aeronautics in 2012 compared to 2011 was approximately 4%, as the operating profit increased by $69 million." | 4.2% | 0.5 | "The student's answer contains a growth rate of approximately 4% which is close to the correct answer of 4.2%.
 This falls within the acceptable margin of ±0.5 for a score of 0.5.
 However, since the exact growth rate is not provided and the student states 'approximately 4%' instead of the precise figure, it does not fully satisfy the criteria for a score of 1." |

-Results from this experiment indicate that **69.3% of the answers were relevant**, with 22.3% affected by minor approximation errors.
+Results from this experiment indicate that **69.3% of the answers were relevant**.
+Among these, 22.3% were affected by minor approximation errors.

 ### Experiment 2